Luisa20505/Pong-Game/README.md

 ## Sound and Music Licensing

-All sound and music utilized in this project are under Creative Commons Attribution or share alike licenses.
+All sound and music utilized in this project are used under Creative Commons Attribution or share alike licenses.